donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

  - UE's Closed Subscriber Group (CSG) white list contains only one CSG identity.

-Also note that initial cell selection is only available for EPC-enabled simulations.
+Also note that initial cell selection is only available for NGC-enabled simulations.
 LTE-only simulations must use the manual attachment method.
 See section :ref:`sec-network-attachment` of the User Documentation for more information on their differences in usage.